dwgoon/jpegio/README.md

 - `quant_tables` is a `numpy.ndarray` object that represents the quantization tables in JPEG.

 ## References
-The core parts of this package, implemented in C/C++, are adopted from the souce codes of [Jessica Fridrich's laboratory](http://dde.binghamton.edu).
+- The core parts of this package, implemented in C/C++, are adopted from the souce codes of [Jessica Fridrich's laboratory](http://dde.binghamton.edu).
+- The functionality of libjpeg is borrowed from [IJG](https://www.ijg.org/) and [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).

+## License
+To be updated...